Insulation

 Grant Funding and Finance Options

-Cavity wall insulation is one of the most commonly funded measures under the Warm Homes Plan and ECO4 scheme.
+Cavity wall insulation is one of the most commonly funded measures under the Warm Homes Plan.
 Where eligibility criteria are met, the installation can be fully funded at no cost to the homeowner or landlord.
 Eligibility is assessed on the basis of:

 Where grant funding is not available, 0% interest finance may be an option through our approved lending partners, subject to eligibility.